enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Living Documentation</b></summary><br/>

-   With this topic, you’ll learn how to create useful documentation that evolves along with the system it describes.
+   With this topic, you’ll learn how to create helpful documentation that evolves along with the system it describes.

    #### Learning Outcomes
    *